Kwaku Agyemang-Manu: Condom scandal

 In 2019, the Ministry of Health opened a tender for condoms under bizarre circumstances.
-Interestingly, no local company who could have had supplied the condoms participated raising questions if the tender was open and widely publicized as required by the Public Procurement Act.
+Interestingly, no local company who could have supplied the condoms participated, raising questions if the tender was open and widely publicized as required by the Public Procurement Act.
 It is also interesting to note that the contract again went to Pharmanova Limited.

 Pharmanova

 A locally registered company owned and managed by Indian nationals has been active in Ghana since 2005 and has increasingly won many tenders especially under the tenure of Kwaku Agyemang Manu as the Minister of Health.
 No full-blown investigations have been started by the Government of Ghana whilst evidence of fraud and tender manipulation has been widely published by local media.

 Personal life

 Agyeman-Manu is a Christian.
 He is married and has six known children.

 Public lie about his COVID-19 status

 On June 13, 2020, several media outlets in Ghana announced that he, his wife and his son had tested positive for COVID-19 and were on admission at the University of Ghana Medical Centre (UGMC).

 Kwaku Agyemang-Manu was admitted on Tuesday and was released on Friday whiles his wife and son are in critical conditions at the intensive care unit of UGMC.
 He claimed that he hasn't tested positive on COVID-19 on Saturday when he spoke via phone to a journalist called Afia Pokuaa aka Vim Lady.
 He claimed to be only resting and taking his usual diabetes medication.
 It is rumored that his conditions has created panic in Government and several top officials are isolating themselves.
 Nana Addo Dankwa Akufo-Addo, the President of Ghana, announced on National TV that his Minister of Health indeed contracted COVID-19.

 It is to note that the parliamentary primaries of the NPP in the Ministers constituency have been postponed further.
 It will be interesting to see if the residence and especially delegates of his party further support him after this.